natmertens/meet/README.md

 User Story:
 As a user
-I should be able to “filter events by city”
-So that I can see the list of events that take place in that city
+I should be able to “filter events by city” so that I can see the list of events that take place in that city

 Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities Given user hasn’t searched for any city